bancolombia/async-dataflow/channel-sender/deploy_samples/k8s/libcluster-kubernetes-dnssrv/README.md

 - A headless service: This is a kubernetes service without an IP address.
 This one instead returns pod IP, allowing pods to comunicate each other.
 See service named `adfsender-headless` in [app.yaml](./app.yaml).

-- A Statefulset: in which pods mantain network identity.
+- This requires a Statefulset: in which pods mantain network identity.

 **NOTE**: Unlike strategy `Cluster.Strategy.Kubernetes`, a service-account it is not required.